-The Sir Robert Lawrence Award, the highest distinction of the UK Chartered Institute of Logistics and Transport for making a ‘major contribution to transport and logistics over a sustained period’.
-Professor McKinnon received this award in 2003.
+Alan McKinnon received the Sir Robert Lawrence Award, the highest distinction of the UK Chartered Institute of Logistics and Transport for making a ‘major contribution to transport and logistics over a sustained period’.

 - Prof. Dr. Sami Ahmed Al-smadi (Yarmouk University, Jordan)

 - Prof. Dr. Alf Baird (former of Napier University, UK)

 - Dr. Pietro Evangelista (University of Naples Federico II, Italy)

 - Dr Andre Kreie (DAV Business College, Germany)

 - Prof. Dr. Xiaohong Liu (Central University of Finance and Economics, Beijing, China)

 - Prof. Dr. Maja Piecyk (University of Westminster, UK)

 - Dr. Marilyn Stone (Heriot-Watt University, UK) (deceased)

 - Dr Patricia van Loon (RISE Research Institute, Sweden)